-The uMkhuze Region general layout is shown in Figure 18.1.
+A general layout of the uMkhuze Region is shown in Figure 17.33.
 The dominant land cover in this region includes forestland (29%), cultivated (28%) and urban areas (17%).

 The uPhongolo River passes through the Lebombo Mountains at the boundary between Zululand and Umkhanyakude District Municipalities (DMs) and flows into the Pongolapoort Dam (commonly referred to as Jozini Dam).
 The source of the uPhongolo River is on the eastern escarpment at the border of Mpumalanga and KwaZulu-Natal.
 The river flows from the Zululand District Municipality with some of its' catchments situated in Swaziland.
-It passes through Umkhanyakude District Municipality and into Mozambique, where it becomes the Maputo River (Figure 18.2).
+It passes through Umkhanyakude District Municipality and into Mozambique, where it becomes the Maputo River (Figure 17.34).